How to Start a WordPress Website

 wordpress.org

-AKA “self-hosted” WordPress, or a self-hosted website.
-You won’t actually go to the WordPress.org website to create your website (confusing, I know).
-What you’ll do is: sign up for hosting from somewhere like Siteground, grab a domain name, and then install WordPress.org onto your site through your hosting service.
-WordPress will always be free– you’ll only need to pay for hosting + domain name.
-This guide is going to teach you how to create a self-hosted website!
+AKA a “self-hosted” WordPress website.
+You won’t actually go to the wordpress.org website to create your website (confusing, I know).
+What youโ€™ll do is: sign up for hosting from somewhere like Siteground, grab a domain name, and the host will install WordPress onto your site.
+WordPress.org will always be freeโ€“ you’ll only need to pay for hosting + domain name.
+Most of the time, when people say โ€œWordPressโ€, they mean self-hosted WordPress.
+This guide is going to teach you how to create a self-hosted WordPress website!

 wordpress.com